-My one tip for making the dressing for this salad (or any homemade vinaigrette, actually) is this:
+The first tip is for making the dressing (or any homemade vinaigrette, actually) blend easier:

 - To mix, use a small whisk held between your hands and twist the handle back and forth quickly.
 You’ll be amazed at how it emulsifies the oil and vinegar in seconds, no kitchen appliances needed, and lasts a lot longer than simply shaking in a bottle.